U.S. History Lesson Plans and Resources

 American Educational History: A Hypertext Timeline

-My latest Web project, this annotated, clickable timeline of American educational history extends from 1607 to the 21st Century.
+My favorite Web project, this annotated, clickable timeline of American educational history extends from 1607 to the 21st Century.
 See the accompanying activity, American Educational History: What's Most Important?

 Teaching with Documents: Documents Related to Brown versus the Board of Education